typst/packages/README.md

   work.
 - `exclude`: An array of globs specifying files that should not be part of the published bundle that the compiler downloads when importing the package.
-To be used for support files like images or documentation that would otherwise unnecessarily increase the bundle size.
+To be used for large support files like images or PDF documentation that would otherwise unnecessarily increase the bundle size.
+Don't exclude the README or the LICENSE.

 Packages always live in folders named as `{name}/{version}`.
 The name and version in the folder name and manifest must match.
 Paths in a package are local